e-e-sin-t/btc-model/README.md

 ![p vs d](plot/p%20vs%20d.png)

-The cycles of BTC can be modeled with exponential waves of both price and time to achieve a remarkably good fit.
+All the cycles of BTC can be modeled with exponential waves of both price and time to achieve a remarkably good fit.
+With a 'big bang' from an initial single point, rapidly growing with very short cycles, but then cooling.

 With a support supercycle from when trading seriously began in Oct 2010 until a presumed peak in Nov 2021.
 Then the classic bubble cycles deviating from support.
 Including two usually unidentified crunched cycles during Oct and Nov 2010 that can be seen on a log-log scale.
 These first cycles in 2010 are usually considered noise to disregard by other models, but here they fit as well as the others.